JuanCarlosBio/JuanCarlosBio/README.md

 if [[ $me == JuanCarlos && $graduate ==  Biology && $master == Bioinformatics ]]
 then
-        echo "Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming and biology" echo "Graduate in Biology University of La Laguna, Tenerife 2019-2022 (ULL)" echo "Currently doing a Master Degree in Bioinformatics Valencian International University (VIU)" else
+        echo "Hello GitHub world, my name is Juan Carlos, I am from Canary Islands and I like programming and biology" echo "Graduate in Biology of La Laguna University, Tenerife 2019-2022 (ULL)" echo "Currently doing a Master Degree in Bioinformatics Valencian International University (VIU)" else
         echo "Impossible, perhaps the archives are incomplete"